carmensat/RECIPE-ROULETTE/REQUIREMENTS/NFR-006-SC.md

 ### Description:
 The system must be able to scale seamlessly to meet growing user demand.

-* Horizontal Scaling: The architecture should support horizontal scaling without downtime.
+* **Horizontal scaling:** The architecture should support horizontal scaling without downtime in order to accommodate increased traffic and usage.
+* **Vertical scaling:** The system should support vertical scaling to increase server capacity as needed.
-* Load Balancing: Implement load balancers to distribute user load effectively.
+* **Load balancing:** Implement load balancers to distribute user load effectively as the user base grows.

 ### Relations:
 [NFR-001-PE](https://github.com/carmensat/RECIPE-ROULETTE/blob/main/REQUIREMENTS/NFR-001-PE.md)